Toyman: Jack Nimball

-In the 1970s, a man named Jack Nimball assumes the identity of the second Toyman during a period in which Schott had retired from his criminal career and first appeared in Action Comics #432 (February 1974).
+In the 1970s, Jack Nimball is a small-time crook assumes the identity of the second Toyman during a period in which Schott had retired from his criminal career.
+Nimball first appeared in Action Comics #432 (February 1974).
 Nimball wore a jester costume and used a similar modus operandi to the original Toyman.
 However, this version of Toyman proved short-lived.
 Schott killed Nimball with a mechanical toy bird and resumed his criminal career in Superman #305 (November 1976).
-Between those two issues, this Toyman's only other appearances were in Action Comics #454 and Superman #299.

-Nimball appears as one of Schott's androids in Action Comics #865.

-In 2016, DC Comics implemented a relaunch of its books called DC Rebirth which restored its continuity to a form much as it was prior to The New 52.
-A flashback showed Superman apprehending Toyman.

-In 2011, Mattel released a DC Universe Classics 6" Toyman figure based on the Jack Nimball version of the character.
-However, the character is labeled as Winslow Schott.
+Nimball was restored to continuity following the DC Rebirth relaunch where Superman thwarted his Christmas heist.

 Hiro Okamura

 Hiro Okamura (岡村 ヒロ, Okamura Hiro) is a teenage mechanical genius from Japan first appearing as Toyman in Superman (vol. 2) #177 (February 2002) by Jeph Loeb and Ed McGuinness.
 He shows up in Metropolis in a giant Superman Robot fighting Metallo, claiming that the cyborg's body was based on material stolen from his grandfather.

 He later becomes an ally to Superman and Batman.
 In the Superman/Batman series, he aids the two in destroying a kryptonite meteor that threatens Earth.
 He strikes a deal with Batman to provide him with various technological implements.
 Okamura uses more technologically advanced devices than the traditionally-constructed contrivances that Schott uses and his work is largely whimsical in nature.
-Many of his inventions are inspired by anime and manga, including giant mechas (notably, his giant Composite Batman-Superman robot).
+Many of his inventions are inspired by anime and manga, including giant mechas.

 In Superman/Batman #26, Okamura fakes his own kidnapping at the hands of Winslow Schott.
 Superboy and Robin attempt to rescue Okamura, but offer their friendship to him after learning of his scheme and realizing that he is lonely.
-Okamura attends Superboy's funeral at Titans Tower after he is killed during the Infinite Crisis event.
+Okamura attends Superboy's funeral at Titans Tower after he is killed by Superboy-Prime.

 A future version of Okamura, allied with a power-hungry group of Titans, travels back in time to the modern day to cement their power-base in Teen Titans (vol. 3) #52 (January 2008).

-Okamura appears as one of Winslow Schott's androids in Action Comics #865; given the unreliable nature of Schott's narration, Hiro's status as his android creation is suspect.

 In 2011, The New 52 rebooted the DC Comics universe.
 Hiro Okamura operates as the Toymaster.
 He appears as a confidant at his Toymaster Gameshop for a witness named Condesa to Clark Kent and Lois Lane's story on HODOR_Root, in which he agrees to help them.